-How you ask a customer for a review is different in most industries.
-No matter the field you’re in, however, asking a customer for a review can seem kind of awkward.
+How to ask a customer for a review can be different in most industries.
+Regardless of the field you’re in, asking a customer for a review can seem kind of awkward.
 We know as a business owner, you want your employees to break past this fear of asking, because the more customers they ask, the more reviews your business should get.

 We put together these bullet points anyone asking for reviews should keep in mind when making their pitch.
 We know a lot of employees hate asking for them, and we hope this can help you make your request a little more natural.

 Before we begin, you should know that 2 Step Reviews is a texting solution used to acquire new reviews online.
 A best practice with this software is not to blindly just text the customers a review request.
 We encourage our users to ask the customer first if they’d mind taking the time to leave a review.
 Then, proceed to ask them for their cell phone number in order to send them the link.

 How To Ask A Customer To Write A Review:

 When you’re asking a customer for a review online, you’re asking for a favor.
 Considering you likely just did them a favor if your service was up to par, they’ll probably do you one back.
 The best way to ask is a “no-pressure”, “if you can I’d appreciate it” approach.